-When is the best time to travel to the Pyrenees
+When is the best time to travel to the Pyrenees?

-What is there to do and see in the Pyrenees
+What is there to do and see in the Pyrenees?

 Pyrenees Weather and Climate

-Weather tends to vary in this region from the mountains to the coasts.
+The weather tends to vary in this region from the mountains to the coasts.
 Below you’ll find the average monthly temperatures and rainfall for Perpignan (Mediterranean coast).
 Logically, you can expect colder temperatures in the mountains, so make sure to pack your cycling gear accordingly.
 Temperatures and rainfall levels for cities along the France’s Atlantic coast are similar to those of Perpignan’s.

 If shopping is your main reason to travel, you’re going to the wrong area.
 One thing to keep in mind is a huge majority of shops, banks, museums and any kind of business close for at least two hours in the afternoon which is called, siesta.
 The larger cities in the region (Perpignan, Tarbes, and Bayonne) are likely to have most things if you forgot something at home and need to make a purchase, but overall, shopping’s not fantastic.
-Anyway, why spend your time indoors in a shop when you’re surrounded by all the beauties of nature; take advantage of it and have fun!
+Anyway, why spend your time indoors in a shop when you’re surrounded by all the beauties of nature?
+Take advantage of it and have fun!

 Gastronomy and Wine: Food

 Vegetarians beware- a majority of the food from this area is heavily focused on meat.
-In the mountains, game and cured ham is common and along the coasts you’ll find amazing fish and seafood dishes.
+In the mountains, game and cured ham is common, and along the coasts you’ll find amazing fish and seafood dishes.
 Seafood is caught daily and is of amazing quality!
 If you’re on the Spanish side of the Pyrenees, ordering a variety of tapas or the local fish stew will hardly ever leave you disappointed.

 Gastronomy and Wine: Wine

 White wine is not popular in Spain, so don’t expect to get a wide variety when on the Spanish side of the Pyrenees; Tinto (red) or rosado (rose) are the preferred choices.
-The Pyrenees area’s not known particularly for its wine, although some decent options can be found.
+The Pyrenees area is not known particularly for its wine, although some decent options can be found.
 Some of these choices include Pacherenc, Madiran, Irouléguy, and Jurançon.
 Since it’s not the top region for wine production, local varieties tend to be quite affordable.

 List of Markets